AndrewCrossan1/Bike-king-Borders/README.md

 - More focus on the modelling of database tables (I neglected them halfway through)
 - Using more advanced SQL (Multi-Table Insert for account creation)
 - Creating functions of constantly used scripts, like redirecting if not logged in or not admin using JavaScript
-- Less repetition of scripts where one function can be modified to accomodate all uses (Getting something from a database)
+- Less repetition of scripts where one function can be modified to accommodate all uses (Getting something from a database)

 ## Credits